shorebirdtech/shorebird/FAQ.md

 ### What is the status of code push?

+As of March 10th, 2023 we have our serving architecture built out enough to service more than one simultaneous customer, we're working towards issuing our first API keys by March 17th, with a ~50% confidence on that date.

 As of March 4th, 2023 we've built [a demo](https://www.youtube.com/watch?v=mmKvs0_Zu14&ab_channel=Shorebird) and have the prototype working on multiple machines and Android phones.

 ### What is the roadmap?